 Manugraph India Limited ("the Company") is a public limited Company incorporated and domiciled in India.
-Its registered office is located at 2nd Floor, Sidhwa House, N A Sawant Marg, Colaba, Mumbai-400005, Maharashtra, India and the principal place of manufacturing are located at Kolhapur, Maharashtra, India.
+Its registered office is located at 2nd Floor, Sidhwa House, N A Sawant Marg, Colaba, Mumbai - 400 005, Maharashtra, India and the principal place of manufacturing is located at Kolhapur, Maharashtra, India.
 The Company's shares are listed on the BSE Limited (BSE) and National Stock Exchange of India Limited (NSE).

 The Company is the largest manufacturer of single-width web-offset printing presses in India and has a significant share of the world market for its products.
-The Company has its in-house R&D. The R&D facilities are recognized by the Department of Scientific and Industrial Research-Ministry of Science and Technology, Government of India.
+The Company has its in-house R&D.

-The Financial Statements of the Company for the year ended March 31, 2024 are recommended by the Audit Committee and approved for issue by the Board of Directors at the irrespective meetings held on May 21, 2024
+The Financial Statements of the Company for the year ended March 31, 2025 are recommended by the Audit Committee and approved for issue by the Board of Directors at the irrespective meetings held on May 29, 2025